constraintAutomaton/pkg.pl/README.md

 % Loads the package loader
 :- use_module(pkg).

-% Loads a package. the argument should be an atom equal to the name of the
+% Loads a package.
+The argument should be an atom equal to the name of the
 % dependency package specified in the `name/1` field of its manifest.
 :- use_module(pkg(testing)).